Modern NCAA Conference Commissioner was Forged in Fiery Destruction of the Pacific Coast Conference

-The implosion of the PCC was an extreme example of the drift occurring in major college football, but they were far from alone.
-In the late 1950s in the Southwest Conference, at the same time the PCC was falling apart, league commissioner Howard Grubb reported to the NCAA that Paul “Bear” Bryant, who had been caught illegally recruiting and subsidizing players at Texas A&M. Once caught, Bryant began stirring up fans and schools within the league against its commissioner for enforcing their own rules.
+The implosion of the PCC was an extreme example of the drift occurring in major college football, but the league was far from alone.
+In the late 1950s in the Southwest Conference league commissioner Howard Grubb reported that Paul “Bear” Bryant, who had been caught paying players at Texas A&M, was stirring up fans and schools within the league against him, the commissioner, for enforcing its own rules.

 “It’s getting pretty rough down here.
 You can’t believe what the Texas A&M people are trying to do.
-Bryant has them charged up,” Grubb told Byers.
+Bryant has them charged up,” Grubb told Byers at the NCAA.

 Grubb took so much personal heat that he began hiring private investigators to conduct interviews and gather evidence on behalf of the conference.
-He wanted his name out of the newspapers and out of the crosshairs of a rabid and potentially psychotic fan base.
-Grubb would retire from the SWC in 1971 just before the volcano erupted.
+He wanted his name out of the newspapers and out of the crosshairs of rabid and potentially psychotic fan bases.
+Grubb would retire from the SWC in 1971 on the eve of a volcanic eruption.

-Within a decade the conference was caught up in several of the biggest football scandals in the history of the NCAA, including the first and only instance of the so-called Death Penalty, administered to SMU after the 1986 season.
-At its craziest, every school in the league would be hit with some manner of NCAA penalty inside of a ten-year window.
+Within a decade the conference was caught in several of the biggest football scandals in the history of the NCAA, including the first and only use of the so-called Death Penalty, a nuclear option administered to SMU after the 1986 season.
+At its craziest, every school in the league would be hit with some manner of NCAA sanction inside of a ten-year window.

-The NCAA over the years has become one of the most reviled organizations in American sports, disdained for its obsolete conception of amateurism, its big-money exploitation of athletes, and its wildly fluctuating standards for rules enforcement that have proven so haphazard that even the most veteran reporter will refuse to predict what might happen in any given case.
-But while the NCAA has brought much of the enmity on itself, it is important to remember the large share of blame owed to the presidents and chancellors, the faculty representatives to the NCAA, and the conferences themselves for offloading the entire responsibility for keeping it clean onto a beleaguered central office.
+The NCAA over the years has become one of the most reviled organizations in American sports, disdained for its obsolete conception of amateurism, its big-money exploitation of athletes, and a wildly fluctuating standard of enforcement that has proven so haphazard that even the most veteran reporter in the field will refuse to predict what might happen in a given case.
+But while the NCAA has brought much of that enmity on itself, it is important to remember the massive share of blame that belongs to the presidents and chancellors, the faculty representatives to the NCAA, and the conferences themselves for offloading the entire responsibility for keeping it clean onto a beleaguered central office.

 All of this ethical turmoil can be seen clearly in the scandals that erupted on the West Coast from 1951 through 1959, culminating in the forced resignation of an honest league commissioner, and the incredible dissolution of a forty-four-year-old prestige league in the PCC.
-The new style of conference commissioner, the businessman with a shark-tooth smile and a ready wink, climbed from the wreckage into a remade world.
+The new style of conference commissioner, the connected deal maker with a shark-tooth smile and a ready wink, climbed from the wreckage into a remade world.

-The consequences of those decisions are visible in the clearing out of Pac-12 commissioner Scott and the hiring of Kliavkoff to heal the league’s wounded reputation.
-While Schmidt was bullied out of office for strictly enforcing a rulebook he had been handed by his bosses, Scott, sixty-years later, was pressured out for failing to sell and promote the league as a highly competitive entertainment package.
-The man he’s been replaced with will be expected to shore up what Scott allowed to fall down.
+The long-term consequences of that cultural shift are obvious in the clearing out of Pac-12 commissioner Scott and the hiring of Kliavkoff to heal the league’s wounded reputation.
+While Schmidt was bullied out of office for strictly enforcing a rulebook he'd been handed by his bosses—Scott—sixty-years later, was pressured out for failing to sell and promote the league as a lucrative entertainment package.
+The man he’s been replaced with will be expected to build up what Scott allowed to tumble down.

-The role of the conference commissioner has followed the arc of college football, for good or ill, designed to be one thing but slowly transforming into another.
-A critical turning point in that evolution happened out west at the end of the 1950s, when a major conference decided it did not need to pay a policeman to keep its nose clean.
+The role of the conference commissioner has followed the arc of college football, for good or ill.
+Both were designed to be one thing while slowly transforming into something else.
+A critical turning point in that evolution happened out west at the end of the 1950s, when a major conference decided it did no longer needed to pay a security guard to keep its nose clean.